 The early detection of increases in credit risk at the borrower level is incorporated into all lending-related processes, resulting in prompt identification and timely assessment of the financial difficulties faced by clients.
 Moreover, the group has developed and implemented indicators for the early identification of risks based on quantitative and qualitative risk features.
 These include, but are not limited to, declining account turnover or volume, high usage of granted credit lines and overdrafts over a longer period of time, and arrears.
 Regular recording and analysis of these early warning indicators helps to manage the performing portfolio, identify potential default risks at an early stage and take the required measures to avoid a significant increase in credit risk.
 Reports on the affected portfolio are regularly given to the branch manager, the group's head office and in aggregated form to ProCredit Holding.
-Additionally, on a quarterly basis, the Risk Management Department prepares a report examining the group's loan portfolio for concentration by economic sectors / sub-sectors and geographic regions as well as the portfolio quality trends in these economic sectors / sub-sectors and potential impact on its loan portfolio.
+Additionally, on a quarterly basis, the Risk Management Department prepares a report examining the group's loan portfolio for concentration by economic sectors / sub-sectors and geographic regions as well as the portfolio quality trends in these economic sectors / sub-sectors.
+Also the group regularly monitors changes in the external environment to assess their potential impact on its loan portfolio.